gseicentos/alura-pandas/README.md

 # alura-pandas
-Practicing pandas in an Alura project
+Practicing ETL with pandas in an Alura project